MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-scale-node.md

 The following steps are a high-level overview of how to add a node.
 Don't follow these steps without first referring to your OEM-provided capacity expansion documentation.

+1. Make sure the new node is configured with the BMC credentials that are already configured within Azure Stack Hub.
-1. Place the new physical server in the rack and cable it appropriately.
+2. Place the new physical server in the rack and cable it appropriately.
-2. Enable physical switch ports and adjust access control lists (ACLs) if applicable.
+3. Enable physical switch ports and adjust access control lists (ACLs) if applicable.
-3. Configure the correct IP address in the baseboard management controller (BMC) and apply all BIOS settings per your OEM-provided documentation.
+4. Configure the correct IP address in the baseboard management controller (BMC) and apply all BIOS settings per your OEM-provided documentation.
-4. Apply the current firmware baseline to all components by using the tools that are provided by the hardware manufacturer that run on the HLH.
+5. Apply the current firmware baseline to all components by using the tools that are provided by the hardware manufacturer that run on the HLH.
-5. Run the add node operation in the Azure Stack Hub administrator portal.
+6. Run the add node operation in the Azure Stack Hub administrator portal.
-6. Validate that the add node operation succeeds.
+7. Validate that the add node operation succeeds.
 To do so, check the [**Status** of the Scale Unit](#monitor-add-node-operations).

 ## Add the node